-Currently, an Accessibility Consultant working for The Paciello Group.
+Currently, an Accessibility Engineer working for The Paciello Group.
 Undertake accessibility testing and evaluation, WCAG/Section 508 compliance audits, training, user testing and research, to ensure that websites, web applications and mobile apps are usable and accessible by everyone.

 Familiar with a range of qualitative and quantitative research methods for eliciting, analysing and interpreting user requirements and effectively communicating them to stakeholders.

 Worked on Co-Motion, a £1.2m three-year 'Design for Wellbeing' project investigating the links between mobility and wellbeing in older people.
 Engaged in participatory design methods and rapid prototyping to develop a mobile app for promoting physical activity in older people.

 Undertook a field study evaluation of a mobile app for allowing visually impaired people to navigate the "last ten yards" to their destination.
 The OptiNav project was funded by the Government's Technology Strategy Board (now Innovate UK).